-Whether you have a blog, a website you need content for, or you’re just looking for ideas for social media posts, these 20 ideas will really save you from getting stuck.
+Whether you have a blog, a website you need content for, or just looking for ideas for social media posts, these 20 ideas will really save you from getting stuck.

 Your first few posts are easy enough to come up with ideas for, but when you need a content week in, week out, you need a constant stream of creative ideas to keep up.

 The following list of 20 content ideas will keep your site fresh and updated, with plenty of varied content ideas to keep your visitors engaged.

 - 2. Shoot a video of your own

 - 5. Bust a Myth

 - 6. Tell an entertaining and educational story